I see every day how hard it is to find the right way to stop dogs pulling on the leash. There are too many traps and too little good advice.

 - Puppingtons Barney Harness: from a South Australian company popular with several classes for their non-aversive dog training tools.

 - Perfect Fit Harness: a three-piece system that is the most popular but also the hardest to buy due to the complex fitting requirements.
 It’s quite expensive but considered the best fit by those who use it.
-One trainer mentioned that she avoids it in hot weather due to its size and padding.

 All but the first harness have two attachment points back and front for use with a double-ended lead.
 However, having tried this, I wouldn’t be doing it without expert guidance.

 There seems to be an endless variety of front attach harnesses.
 Here are some other products available: